erikwastaken/promptline-cpp/README.md

 background=208
 ```
 If a segment is not specified, it's default foreground and background color
 will be used.
-If no config file is specified as the second command line argument
-all segments will have their default colors.
+If no config file is found, all segments will have their default colors.